baleshwar-mahto/smart-attendance-system/README.md

 ## Face detection algorithm - MTCNN in action
  ![Screenshot](mtcnn_action.png)
  The added advantange of MTCNN over some of the othe traditional face detection algorithm is that it can detect side view faces as well and not only frontal faces .

+ ## Usage on your local machine
+ Its fairly simply .Just run the mtcnnLiveVideo.m in your MATLAB .Please ensure that MATLAB Support Package for USB Webcams is installed .